YunDerDoVa/projet_13/README.md

 ### Hall

 The hall is the public part of our project.
-It is a commun space with all users.
+It is a commune space with all users.

 Functionnalities :